 Skip to content

-This study is a follow up to the DRUID study completed in 2009.
+This study was a follow up to the DRUID study completed in 2009.
 The initial study investigated diabetes, kidney disease, heart disease and other health conditions to gain an understanding of the health and wellbeing of Indigenous people in an urban setting of Darwin, Northern Territory.

 Abstract adapted from Menzies School of Health Research